HmadAfzal/saas-starter/README.md

-# Sass Starter Template - With Role-Based Auth Todo App
+# Sass Starter Template - With Role-Based Auth Todo App and Subscription Handling

 This repo serves as saas starter template, featuring role-based authentication using Clerk and a PostgreSQL database with Neon.